Willow General Purpose Sync Protocol

 Must match bit 5 of the initial bitfield.either encode_entry_relative_entry(m.entry.entry, prev_entry), or encode_entry_in_namespace_3drange(m.entry.entry, announced.range, handle_to_namespace_id(announced.receiver_handle))

-ReconciliationSendPayload and ReconciliationTerminatePayload messages need to be distinguishable from each other, bit not from ReconciliationAnnounceEntries or ReconciliationSendEntry messages.
+ReconciliationSendPayload and ReconciliationTerminatePayload messages need to be distinguishable from each other, but not from ReconciliationAnnounceEntries or ReconciliationSendEntry messages.

 The encoding of a ReconciliationSendPayload message m is the concatenation of: